mcoria/gardel/README.md

 - **PGN**: Encode and decode Portable Game Notation, a standard format for recording chess games.
 - **SAN**: Encode and decode Standard Algebraic Notation, a notation for describing chess moves.

+This library is designed to be non-intrusive, you can plug it into your existing chess engine or GUI without modifying your codebase.

 ## Prerequisites

 - **Java 21** or higher